 Southern Circuit: Code of the Freaks

-As part of the Southern Circuit Tour of Independent Filmmakers, the Tropic welcomes director/producer Salome Chasnoff in conjunction with a screening of her documentary “Code of the Freaks.”
+As part of the Southern Circuit Tour of Independent Filmmakers, the Tropic heard from director/producer Salome Chasnoff and writer Carrie Sandahl in conjunction with a screening of the documentary “Code of the Freaks.”
 Using hundreds of clips spanning over 100 years of moviemaking, and a cast of disabled artists, scholars and activists, “Code of the Freaks” presents a radical reframing of the use of disabled characters in film.

 As part of the Southern Circuit Tour of Independent Filmmakers, “Reggae Boyz” streamed virtually along with a pre-recorded Q&A with Director, Writer, Producer, Co-Director of Photography Till Schauder.
 Plagued with one of the highest murder rates in the world, Jamaica tries to reinvigorate its populace by qualifying their national soccer team – the “Reggae Boyz” – for the 2014 World Cup.
 “Reggae Boyz” uses pop culture’s most transcendent forces – sports and music – to delve into the heart and soul of Jamaica.